ideonate/jupyter-innotater/docs/chapters/usage.rst

 before it is processed to be displayed on the screen.
 For example, you might set ``transform`` to a denormalization function because all images in data have been normalized for training purposes.

+``colorspace`` is a string containing either 'RGB' or 'BGR' (default is 'BGR').
+This only has an effect if you pass numpy arrays or similar as the ``data`` attribute.
+It specifies the meaning of the color channels of the input data.
+For example, if you load images using Open CV2 (cv2.imread) then the default of 'BGR' will normally be correct; if you load images via matplotlib imread, you will likely need colorspace to be 'RGB'.

+Note that if a numpy array is provided channel-first, the Innotater should detect this and automatically switch the channel to be the last axis internally.

 BoundingBoxInnotation
 ^^^^^^^^^^^^^^^^^^^^^